 Choose accommodation wisely

 Choosing accommodation wisely will prove reasonable for you.
 You should be investing more time outside in nature than in your hotel.
-So no point, going for extravagant stay options.
+So no point, in going for extravagant stay options.

 Dharamshala is a Himalayan gem.
 It is a paradise for all those who love spending time amidst nature.
 The air has a spiritual feel and the woods sing songs by chirping birds.

 Not only is Dharamshala one of the safest places in India for travellers, but also the most welcoming.
 The generosity of the local people will leave an everlasting impression on you.